hoppinger/react-typescript-fluent-starterkit/src/guidelines.md

 Note that if you change the `Pages` type, a series of type errors will guide you to add all the extra updaters and widgets you need.
 The only thing you still need to do is add the actual route to `routes` in [routes widget](./site/root/routes/routesWidget.ts).

+## Error handling
+**Bugs happen.
+That's life.
+That is no excuse for uncatched exceptions.**
+In some cases, React will react (haha!) to malformed DOM's in an extreme way, by showing the white screen of death (WSoD).
+In particular, errors such as mounting an object somewhere in the DOM will cause React to render nothing at all, and to not even display the slightest useful message.

+This sort of bug is, simply put, inacceptable for our end users.
+Fortunately, React offers a lifecycle method, `componentDidCatch`, which is used to fallback when a child component misbehaves and produces an invalid DOM.

+Yes, _there's a widget for that_.
+You can wrap a widget that might fail in a `componentDidCatch` higher order widget, and by doing so providing a key (that is very important to force a remount of `componentDidCatch`, otherwise it stays stuck in the error state) and an optional fallback widget to render the error.

+You can put `componentDidCatch` around whatever you want, depending on what level of granularity is required in the project.

+**We do require for this to be present at least at the root level, or around the main page content, so that the WSoD will never happen.** Whether or not `componentDidCatch` is also used *more* is up to each project team.

+> Also make sure that in the fallback we also send an error message to, for example, Sentry in order to get a warning so that our service team can get to work without waiting for customers to tell us themselves.
+Prevention is better than curing when it comes to bugs!

+Jump to [the root widget](./site/root/rootWidget.tsx) to see an example of `componentDidCatch`.

 ## Performance considerations
 React uses sophisticated, high performance heuristics to try and process visual updates in real time (60 frames per second).
 React is not perfect, and so we might need to use some tools to influence and guide this process so that performance is as snappy as it goes.